-Origami Connect is OrigamiUSA’s program of online classes, which are open to anyone anywhere in the world, whether or not you are a member of OrigamiUSA; all you need is a computer, tablet, or smartphone.
+Origami Connect is OrigamiUSA’s program of online classes, open to anyone anywhere in the world, whether or not you are a member of OrigamiUSA.
+All you need is a computer, tablet, or smartphone.

 Origami Connect classes are taught in two sessions, Spring and Fall, with individual classes happening approximately monthly.
 See the class listing below.
 You do not need to be a member of OrigamiUSA to attend Origami Connect classes.